Civil Defence Emergency Management Act 2002

 You could also call this:

-"Don't stop people doing their emergency jobs"
+"Don't block or hurt people doing emergency work"

-If you threaten, assault, or stop someone from doing their job during a state of emergency or transition period, you commit an offence.
-This applies to anyone who is trying to exercise or perform a function, power, or duty under the Civil Defence Emergency Management Act.
-You can find more information about changes to this law in the Civil Defence Emergency Management Amendment Act 2016.
+If you threaten, assault, or get in the way of someone who is doing their job under the Civil Defence Emergency Management Act during a state of emergency or transition period, you are committing an offence.
+This means you are doing something wrong and can get in trouble with the law.
+You can find more information about this law by looking at the Civil Defence Emergency Management Act 2002 and the Civil Defence Emergency Management Amendment Act 2016.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.